TouK/nussknacker/CONTRIBUTING/cla-individual.md

 </pre>

 You accept and agree to the following terms and conditions for Your Contributions (present and future) that you submit to Nussknacker.
-In return, Nussknacker shall not use Your Contributions in a way that is contrary to the public benefit or inconsistent with its nonprofit status and bylaws in effect at the time of the Contribution.
 Except for the license granted herein to Nussknacker and recipients of software distributed by Nussknacker, You reserve all right, title, and interest in and to Your Contributions.